tips & trends

 step 2: begin with a base

 Before you get to your main polish, consider applying a base coat.
-This can have multiple benefits, including protecting your nails and helping your colour smooth on more easily.
-Strong Start Base Coat is infused with biotin and helps reinforce weak and brittle nails.
+This can have multiple benefits, including protecting your nails and helping your colour smooth on more easily. all in one is infused with biotin and helps reinforce weak and brittle nails.

 Apply an even layer and let it dry before you apply your nail colour to get the most mileage out of your manicure.